Lost or forgotten the Sage 50 Technical Support number? Please don’t Google it.

 - In Canada, report to your local law enforcement, RCMP or the Canadian Anti-Fraud Centre.

-- Search Engines: Report suspicious sites directly to search engines like Google or Bing through their reporting tools.
+- Search Engines: Report suspicious sites directly to search engines such as Google or Bing via their reporting tools.

 Sources: scamwatch.com

 If you are a customer of Best Business Strategies, always feel free to contact us.
-We are your partner advocate and always here for you.
+We are your partner advocate, always here for you.